UAV flight analysis with miniature inertial sensor

 “Ellipse-N was selected because it fulfills all the requirements and provides a unique balance of accuracy, size and weight.” | Dr.-Ing.
 Uwe Putze, Eberhard Karls Universität

 MASC is a small UAV developed for atmospheric boundary layer research.
-The Ellipse-N has been chosen to record the UAV position, ground speed, and attitude angles.
+Moreover, the Environmental Physics group at Eberhard Karls Universität Tübingen, Germany, designed and operates it.
+The team chose the Ellipse-N to record UAV position, ground speed, and attitude angles.
+In addition, wind speed and direction can be accurately calculated by considering airflow.

 The typical payload for this UAV is a meteorological measurement system, designed to calculate turbulent fluxes.